What do you need for mantrailing?

-Other than that you'll need very little but here are the basics.
+Other than that you'll need very little, but read on for guidance.

 The harness